SolaceDev/maas-docs-online/docs/group_concepts/stages_concept.rst

 ~~~~~~~~~~

 Deprecated features are scheduled to be shut down and removed.
 Deprecation and shut down or removal timelines will be well communicated and customers are encouraged to contact support if deprecation will have an impact on their business.

+Above stages are specific to our SaaS application.
+For the detail on our software and hardware broker products, please check `here <https://solace.com/support/product-lifecycle-policy/>`_.